MichelBoucey/hs-static-bin/ReadMe.md

 _N.B._ :
 - [Docker CLI plugin buildx](https://github.com/docker/buildx) is needed
 - `hs-static-bin` Docker images are tagged with the GHC version embedded, like `hs-static-bin:ghc-9.8.2`
-- A single build is normally enough, until you have to change `GHC` or `Cabal` version
+- A single build is enough for the intended usage
-- You won't have to login into `hs-static-bin` containers.
+- You won't need to login into `hs-static-bin` containers.
+They normally stop on `exit 0` and cleared just after from Docker

 ## 5. Launch the Haskell binary artifact build